codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * Hosted runtimes are installed on a _Codefresh-managed cluster_ in the Codefresh platform
 * Hybrid runtimes are installed on a _customer-managed cluster_

 The Codefresh Runtime:

 * Integrates with Argo Workflows and Argo Events to run Delivery Pipelines (hybrid environment), and with Argo CD and Argo Rollouts to implement GitOps deployments for progressive delivery
 * Ensures that the installation repository and the Git Sources are always in sync, and applies Git changes back to the cluster
 * Receives events and information from the customer's organization systems to execute workflows

+{::nomarkdown}
+<br><br>
+{:/}

 #### Codefresh Application Proxy
 The Codefresh Application Proxy (App-Proxy) functions as the Codefresh agent.
 Deployed as a service in the Codefresh Runtime, the App-proxy is exposed externally through ingress controllers/load-balancers.
 It is the single point-of-contact from the Codefresh Clients, the Codefresh Platform, and any organizational system to the Codefresh Runtime.

 **Routing**
 The App-Proxy:
 * Accepts and serves requests from Codefresh Clients either via the Codefresh UI or CLI
 * Retrieves a list of Git repositories for visualization in Codefresh Clients

 **Authentication and authorization**
 The App-Proxy retreives permissions from the Codefresh Control Plane to authenticate and authorize users for the required operations.

 **Write operations**
 The App-Proxy performs write and state-change operations:
 * Commits for GitOps-controlled entities, such as Delivery Pipelines and other CI resources
 * State-change operations for non-GitOps controlled entities, such as terminating Argo Workflows

+{::nomarkdown}
+<br><br>
+{:/}

 #### Argo Project